hapostgres/pg_auto_failover/docs/ref/reference.rst

     pg_autoctl perform
-      failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group
+      failover    Perform a failover for given formation and group switchover  Perform a switchover for given formation and group promotion   Perform a failover that promotes a target node

 The first step consists of creating a pg_auto_failover monitor thanks to the command ``pg_autoctl create monitor``, and the command ``pg_autoctl show